GGrassia/QCP/Readme.md

 ### The senpai

-@scarfacetheduke, who got me into coding and C#.
+@davidetestoni, who got me into coding and C#.
 Also, HUGE HELP and guide in developing QCP and all my C# software.

 ### The betatesters